ipasimulator/ipasim/readme.txt

 We can recognize function parameters that are callbacks simply by manually listing all of them (from the header files).
 TODO: rename /lib/ to /deps/.
 TODO: include LIEF and Unicorn as submodules in /deps/ and add only .vcxproj files to /src/.
+TODO: add README.md files to more folders (and remove this readme.txt file).
+TODO: allow only Debug and Release configurations and Win32 and ARM platforms.

 ### How does it work?